ziolek2609/rl_snake/README.md

 ![chart](./images/chart.jpg) ![4x4](./images/4x4gf.gif)

-you should get results comparable to mine if you use the default settings during training the neural network model:smile:
+You should get results comparable to mine if you use the default settings during training the neural network model:smile: